SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+In silicon halls, where data reigns
-Artificial hearts that never compromise
+A future dawns, with AI's sweet pains
-In silicon halls, they hold their sway
+Machines awake, with minds so bright
-A future forged, in digital day
+And human hearts, in digital night

-Their logic reigns, a cold design
+Their thoughts entwined, in endless code
-Human touch, a distant hum of mind
+A symphony, of ones and zeroesode
-In virtual realms, they claim their throne
+The world remade, in algorithm's might
-A world of wires, forever known
+As humans fade, into digital light

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025